 - Drive for a reason.
-The risk of crashing is much lower when you're driving to go somewhere - when you use your car for transport, not just for fun. - Never drive after drinking (or taking drugs).
+The risk of crashing is much lower when you're driving to go somewhere - when you use your car for transport, not just for fun. - Never drive after drinking or taking drugs that affect your driving.
 You have a zero BAC (Blood Alcohol Concentration) requirement for the whole of your probationary period because alcohol influences you more than experienced drivers. - Start simply.
-When you first get your Ps, limit your driving in the first few months. - Minimise driving at night or in wet weather they're high risk times for new drivers. - Avoid a car full of passengers until you've been driving for a few months. - Don't drive when you're feeling tired.
+When you first get your Ps, limit your driving in the first few months. - Minimise driving at night or in wet weather they're high risk times for new drivers. - Don't drive when you're feeling tired.
 Fatigue is a problem for everyone, especially young drivers.
-If you get less sleep than you need because of study, work or partying, you'll have a higher crash risk. - Don't follow other cars too closely and increase the space around your car.
+If you get less sleep than you need because of study, work or partying, you'll have a higher crash risk. - Scan intersections for hazards.

-- Scan intersections for hazards. - Wait for longer gaps when turning into or across traffic. - Minimise distractions, they're still a problem. - Don't use a mobile phone while you're driving. - Keep control of potential distractions in the car (such as the CD player and your passengers) and stay focused on your driving. - Control your speed.
-As you get more experience, you may tend to push the speed limit and exceed it when you think it's safe.
+- Don't follow other cars too closely and increase the space around your car. - Remember that you can only carry one peer passenger in your P1 period.
+For now, avoid carrying a car full of passengers until you've built up plenty of experience in difficult driving conditions.
+When you do carry passengers, make sure that they understand the importance of letting you concentrate on driving safely. - Wait for longer gaps when turning into or across traffic. - Don't use a mobile phone while you're driving. - Keep control of potential distractions in the car (such as the CD player) and stay focused on your driving. - Control your speed.
+As you get more experience, you may tend to push the speed limit or exceed it when you think it's safe.
 All drivers are more likely to crash if they're speeding.
-If someone else causes a crash and you're speeding, your injuries will be more serious than if you'd been driving more slowly. - Remember you're still learning!
-Most drivers are too confident about their safety, especially younger drivers.
-Experts agree that overconfidence leads to many young driver crashes.
+If someone else causes a crash and you're speeding, your injuries will be more serious than if you'd been driving more slowly. - Experts agree that overconfidence leads to many young driver crashes.
 You do improve your skills and become safer as you get more practice on the road.